 You may be eligible for the free NHS vaccination if, for example, you are:

 - Aged 65 or over

-- Have a long-term health condition such as diabetes**
+- Aged under 65 with a long-term health condition such as diabetes***

 Am I at risk?